Semigallia: Language

 The Semigallian language belongs to the Eastern Baltic language group.
 It was spoken in the northern part of Lithuania and the southern regions of Latvia.
 It is believed to have been extinct by the 16th century.
 Part of the Semigallians assimilated into the Latvians, and another part into the Lithuanians.

 History

 The name Semigallia was mentioned for the first time in Scandinavian sources.
 The Danish chronicle Annales Ryenses mentions that Danish Vikings conquered "the whole of Prussia, Semigallia and many other lands" around 870.
-The Yngvars saga, in the 11th century, mentions Semigallians (Seimgaler) as tribute payers.
+The Yngvars saga, in the 11th century, mentions Semigallians (Seimgaler) as tribute payers to Sweden.
 The Mervala stone in Sweden contains runic inscriptions which read: